Stefan-Nitu/Bricks/README.md

 ## 💬 Contact & Community

-Join our community, share your experiences, ask questions, or suggest improvements!
+Join the conversation, share your experience, or ask questions!

 - GitHub Issues
 - Discussions Page

-Let's build clean, maintainable, AI-empowered iOS apps together—using MAICA! 🚀✨
+Build beautifully structured, AI-friendly iOS apps—one brick at a time. 🧱